return to World Statesmen.org

 haven from which they could venture forth to

-1948 Norwegian Polar Institute (part of the Ministry
+1 Mar 1948 Norwegian Polar Institute founded (part of Ministry

 of the Environment) assigned to administer